shopsys/shopsys/docs/frontend/introduction-to-less.md

    └── main.less
 ```

-For import all files in folder `common` there will be exist file `main.less` with following code:
+For importing of all files in folder `common` there will exist file `main.less` with following code.
 ```css
 /* Import helper classes from current directory */
 @import 'helpers.less';